ammaritiz/LexisNexisHackathon17/README.md

 ### Screencast Demo

-Our Bot Milestone is demonstrated in this demo on youtube and can be accessed in [here](https://youtu.be/gZ3FrKAC1VQ).
+Our Bot Milestone is demonstrated in this demo on youtube and can be accessed [here](https://youtu.be/gZ3FrKAC1VQ).

-Our Service Milestone is demonstrated in this demo on youtube and can be accessed in [here](https://youtu.be/xcyAL6UnUK8).
+Our Service Milestone is demonstrated in this demo on youtube and can be accessed [here](https://youtu.be/xcyAL6UnUK8).

-Our Deployment demo is demonstrated in these two demos on youtube and can be accessed in [here](https://youtu.be/fOz08XTs3x4) and [here](https://youtu.be/DAl92mwnuR8).
+Our Deployment Milestone is demonstrated in two demos on youtube.
+The deployment demo can be accessed [here](https://youtu.be/fOz08XTs3x4) and the use case functionality demo can be accessed [here](https://youtu.be/DAl92mwnuR8).